Quick Start

 In these deployment logs, 0xde4656D4FbeaC0c0863Ab428727e3414Fa251A4C is the address of the proxy for the OPSuccinctL2OutputOracle contract.
 This deployed proxy contract is used to track the verified state roots of the OP Stack chain on L1.

-Step 4: Set op-succinct service environment variables
+Step 4: Run the service

 When running just the proposer, you won't need the ETHERSCAN_API_KEY or VERIFIER_ADDRESS environment variables.
 These are only required for contract deployment.

-Build the Docker Compose setup.
+Build the Docker Compose setup

 docker compose build